 馃敆DESCRIPTION

 Labwc uses openbox-3.6 specification for configuration and theming, but does not support all options.
-The following files form the basis of the labwc configuration: rc.xml, menu.xml, autostart, shutdown and environment.
+The following files form the basis of the labwc configuration: rc.xml, menu.xml, autostart, shutdown, environment and xinitrc.

 No configuration files are needed to start and run labwc.